nachok16/TecnoDrinks/README.md

 In case it is of your interest, the Angular version is 12 and the node version is 14.
 Here I also leave the API https://www.thecocktaildb.com/api.php

+Results that you can use to test the site:

+- Lemon as a name or ingredient
+- Beer as a category
+- Lemon as category, this last one is to see the page with no results.